flerbnerp/Quizzer/proposed_features.md

 - every question object will contain the yaml properties, subject, related, question_text, answer_text,
 #### Scores should never be overwritten, but json objects should update based on when files in obsidian change
 - This can be accomplished by updated the values with dict[k] = "value"
 ## Update quiz function to take advantage of scoring metrics
-### this will require quizzer to pull questions from the .json file instead of from a prescanned list.
+this will require quizzer to pull questions from the .json file instead of from a prescanned list.
-### Updates quiz function will have an algorithm to determine how to populate the quiz based on current scoring metrics:
+Updates quiz function will have an algorithm to determine how to populate the quiz based on current scoring metrics:
 ## add in config option: questions by subject
-### Only effects the question type
+- Only effects the question type
+- This option will allow the user to specify whether they want more or less questions from certain fields of study